-Three Months Ended March 31, 2023 and 2022 - Total Medicare approved members decreased 28% in the three months ended March 31, 2023 compared to the same period in 2022.
-This decrease was attributable to a decline in approved members across all Medicare products that we market including Medicare Advantage, Medicare Supplement, and Medicare Part D prescription drug plans.
-This decline was driven primarily by a decrease in submitted applications as a result of reduced member acquisition spend including marketing and customer care and enrollment compared to the same period prior year as we focused on enrollments with the highest unit margins and deemphasized unprofitable channels.
+Three Months Ended June 30, 2023 and 2022 - Total Medicare approved members declined 30% during the three months ended June 30, 2023 compared to the same period in 2022, reflecting a decline across all Medicare products that we market, including Medicare Advantage, Medicare Supplement and Medicare Part D prescription drug plans.
+This decline was driven by the decrease in submitted applications as a result of reduced member acquisition spend, including marketing, as we focused on implementing operational enhancements to our sales and marketing organizations with a plan to resume enrollment growth in the fourth quarter on a significantly improved operational and cost foundation.

-Individual and family plan approved members grew 3% in the three months ended March 31, 2023 compared to the same period in 2022 primarily due to a 20% increase in non-qualified health plans from individual coverage health reimbursement arrangement opportunities in 2023.

-Ancillary product approved members declined 12% in the three months ended March 31, 2023 compared to the same period in 2022 primarily due to declines in approved members across most ancillary insurance products.
-Small business group health insurance approved members declined 23% in the three months ended March 31, 2023 compared to the same period in 2022 reflecting the continued shift of our focus away from the sale of small business products.
+Individual and family plan approved members declined 7% during the three months ended June 30, 2023 compared to the same period in 2022.
+Ancillary product approved members declined 29% during the three months ended June 30, 2023 compared to the same period in 2022 driven by declines in approved members across all ancillary insurance products that are typically cross sold with new individual and family plan enrollments and lower overall volume.
+Small business group health insurance approved members increased 8% during the three months ended June 30, 2023 compared to the same period in 2022.